storkzhang/storkzhang.github.io/_posts/2017-09-15-Design-Thinking-in-Business-Model-Innovation.md

 published: true
 ---

-## Design Thinkg in Business Model Innovation
+## Design Thinking in Business Model Innovation

 ### Traditional Business Model in Phone Industry

-  It's my turn to
+  It's my turn to introduce how to apply design thinking to business model innovation.
+We choose two company

   Before we talk about business model of xiaomi, let's